Are Retirement Accounts Marital Property? | Know The Truth

 Are retirement accounts joint or separate?

 A retirement account is not a joint account, and the benefits acquired after the marriage or during the marriage are subject to division during divorce.
+This is done to promote fair division of funds ascquired during the marriage so that the other non-working spouse can manage the daily expenses.

 How much of my retirement is my ex-wife entitled to?